Sprint Nextel (Retail Employees)

 Which Current And Former Employees Are Not Included?

 If you were a retail employee, but you stopped working before August 2005, you are not a class member.
-If you are or were a retail employee after August 2005, but you were never paid on a commission basis, you are not a class member.
+If you are or were a retail employee between August 12, 2005 and September 30, 2009, but you were never paid on a commission basis, you are not a class member.
+If you worked as a retail employee.
+But only after September 30, 2009, you are not a class member, even if you were paid on a commission basis.

 What If I Am Still Not Sure If I Am Included?